ericbieller/ericbieller.github.io/_posts/2016-04-30-how-to-drink-for-free-on-a-cruise.markdown

 Sadly, the only thing cruises don’t automatically include is alcohol.
 And there’s no way we’re spending two weeks on a boat (with 8 continuous days at sea) completely sober.

 While it’s true that cruise lines often offer alcohol packages, they’re actually pretty expensive.
 Ours cost anywhere from $39 for the basic package to $59 for the premium package per day per person.
-At first that sounds like a freaking awesomedeal, but the catch is that when you sign up for the drink package, you have to pay for it every remaining day.
+At first that sounds like a freaking awesome deal, but the catch is that when you sign up for the drink package, you have to pay for it every remaining day.
 That basically means you end up literally doubling your ticket price!
 No bueno.

-So, we got a little scrappy and ended up sneaking on 3, 750ml bottles of liquor and 4 mini bottles and no one was the wiser.
+So, we got a little scrappy and ended up sneaking on 2 750ml bottles of liquor and 4 mini bottles and no one was the wiser.
 Security was a breeze.
 At first we were nervous they might be suspicious of our bottles, but we flew right on by!

-The truth is, we totally could have snuck on 4 times the amount we did without anyone batting an eye... so hopefully that's what we inspire you to do :)
+The truth is, we totally could have snuck on 4 times the amount we did without anyone batting an eye... so that's hopefully what we'll inspire you to do :)

 ## Here’s how you do it: